Schooling Options and Housing Insecurity

 A student may:

-• Receive transportation to and from the school of origin.
+• Receive transportation to and from the school of origin, if requested.

 A student must be enrolled in school immediately, even without required documents such as: